yannickjemmely/Mida/README.md

 ```

 In addition, `canPlaceOrder` or `getPlaceOrderObstacles` can be used to know if an order can be placed without errors.
-Due to the high volatility of the financial markets, these methods can't guarantee that the order is going to be placed without errors being thrown.
+Due to the high volatility of financial markets, these methods can't guarantee that the order is going to be placed without errors being thrown.
 ```javascript
 const orderDirectives = {
     symbol: "#AAPL",